ibabel/ailab/VirtualStage/README.md

 # Virtual Stage

-The Virtual Stage lab allows speakers to record themselves at an usual environment as their home or office, and generates a video like they were in a professional studio with a green screen.
+The Virtual Stage lab allows speakers to record themselves at their usual place like their home or office and generates a video as if they were in a professional studio with a green screen.

 It consists of two applications:

 * [__Speaker Recorder App__](#speaker-recorder-app): allows you to record a lecture using an Azure Kinect device.
 * [__Background Matting__](#background-matting): processes the video to remove the background with great quality.
-  * [__Kinect Mask Generator__](#kinect-mask-generator): CLI that generates the body segmentation from an Azure Kinect Video
+  * [__Kinect Mask Generator__](#kinect-mask-generator): CLI that generates the body segmentation from an Azure Kinect Video.

 ## How to capture videos